giovi321/log-triage/docs/RAG-Service.md

 - Ensure RAG service is running: `logtriage-rag --config ./config.yaml`
 - Check service URL in config matches actual service
 - Verify network connectivity between services
+- Service may still be initializing - check health endpoint

 ### Performance Issues
 - Consider using GPU acceleration: `device: "cuda"` in config
 - Reduce `batch_size` if memory is limited
 - Use smaller embedding model for faster initialization

+### RAG Not Working But Service is Running
+- Check if initialization completed: `GET /health`
+- Verify knowledge base was loaded successfully
+- Check module configurations are correct

 ## Development